 In an age of mobile phones, tablets, and a seemingly endless supply of new social media platforms, it would seem there are more ways than ever to not only keep in touch but also to meet new people.
-However, if you're one of the more than 70 percent of Americans who regularly use social media, you’ve likely noticed that it can fall short of its noble ambitions.
+However, if you're one of the more than 70 percent of Americans who regularly uses social media, you’ve likely noticed that it can fall short of its noble ambitions.
 In fact, as social media has risen to prominence, academic researchers have begun to notice an increase in depression and feelings of isolation that can often correlate with increased social media use.

 Like many solutions to modern woes, there’s an old-fashioned practice that people of all ages are turning to in order to forge more meaningful and lasting relationships.
 Though it may defy popular wisdom, the idea of having a pen pal is one many people, including seniors, are rediscovering as a more satisfying and expressive means of communicating with friends both old and new.
-Even with advances in communication technology, it turns out we’ve never quite been able to replace the efficacy of a hand-written letter.
+Even with developments in communication technology, it turns out we’ve never quite been able to replace the efficacy of a hand-written letter.

 Writing a Letter